google/orbax/docs/index.rst

 ``pip install orbax-checkpoint``

 You may also install directly from GitHub, using the following command.
-This can be used to obtain the most recent version of Optax.
+This can be used to obtain the most recent version of Orbax.

 ``pip install 'git+https://github.com/google/orbax/#subdirectory=checkpoint'``